gborghesan/latex_notes/README.md

  }
 \fi
 ```
-The figure are generated only if the  `\REFRESHFIGURES` is defined.
+The figures are generated only if the  `\REFRESHFIGURES` is defined.
-The eps files must be in _images_ sub-deirectory
+The EPS files must be in _images_ sub-deirectory
-This code is largely taken from [InkscapePDFLaTeX](http://tug.ctan.org/info/svg-inkscape/InkscapePDFLaTeX.pdf)
+This code is largely taken from [InkscapePDFLaTeX](http://tug.ctan.org/info/svg-inkscape/InkscapePDFLaTeX.pdf).
-also check there how to make the svgs.
+Also, check in such document how to make the svgs.

 **important**

-- Tested in ubuntu
+- Tested in Ubuntu
 - pdflatex is used for compiling
-- pdf latex needs to call inkscape so
+- pdflatex needs to call Inkscape so
-  - inkscape must be istalled
+  - Inkscape must be installed
   - pdflatex must be called with the *-shell-escape* flag, e.g.:
 ```bash
 pdflatex -shell-escape main.tex